obewds/vueventus/README.md

 ## List of Utility Packages (GitHub + NPM)

-> From non-dependency packages to dependent packages - so update these in order when bumping versions!
+> From non-dependent packages to dependent packages - so update these in order when bumping versions!

 1. [vue-validators](https://github.com/obewds/vue-validators)
 1. [vue-component-helpers](https://github.com/obewds/vue-component-helpers)